 This is why it is essential you hire the right pros for the job.
 For the average open concept project, you will require the help of an architect and a general contractor.
 You may also need the help of additional pros such as an interior designer, a structural engineer, a plumber, an electrician, and flooring and ceiling specialists.
 The number of pros you will need to complete your project depends on your home’s structure and what your vision is for the final look.

-The first pro you will bring in is an architect.
+You will need the support of pros with this project and the first pro you will need to hire is an architect.
 Talk to them about what you want to be done and show them your inspiration pictures.
 This will give them a better idea of what you’re looking for and they will be able to see if an open concept layout is feasible with your home.
 Remember, only a professional will know how to best deal with moving plumbing and electrical components.
 Once they have surveyed your home, they will draw up plans to best match your vision.
 An architect will also be able to tell you how involved your project will be, what permits are required and if you will require the help of a structural engineer.

 A structural engineer is necessary when your plans are complex or you require special arrangements to keep your house structurally sound.
 For example, removing a load-bearing wall requires other supports to be put in place.
 A structural engineer’s job is to figure out how to keep your house standing during the removal and how to keep it standing once the wall is gone.